tildekarthik/reflearn/sql_notes.md

 # SQL tutorial from SQLBolt for reference
+Original work for reference is : https://sqlbolt.com/

-This is intended as my cheatsheet for quick references
+This is intended as my cheatsheet for quick references for me to cut past - kindof like my notebook

 ## Simple query
 `SELECT *